sebasj13/TopasGraphSim/README.md

 ## Includes an optional GUI

-Comes with basic file selection and preview of the graph, as well as the option to save the graph.
+The script is intended as a command line tool, where the first argument is the path to the file, and the second is the number of histories.
+However, the GUI can also be used.
+It comes with basic file selection and preview of the graph, as well as the option to save the graph.

 ### Assumes a ".csv" input file format from a TOPAS Scorer with the following header format: